bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSLC/README.md

 <details><summary>Concept Templates</summary>

-These concept templates represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD, that must be correctly exported to meet the validation criteria. **The scope of the test shall not be used as a definitive scope of the exchange, or of the entire MVD.**
+These concept templates represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD, that must be correctly exported to meet the validation criteria. **The scope of the test shall not be used as a definitive scope of the exchange, or of the MVD**

 - *Model setup*
   - *Project Units*
   - *Project Representation Context*
   - *Project Global Positioning*
 - *Spatial structure, spatial interference and spatial containment*
-  - *Spatial Composition*
   - *Spatial Decomposition*
   - *Spatial Interference*
   - *Spatial Container*